Jason Logan: Making Ink

-Jason traces the answer to that question a long time ago, “It started, where it starts, for most people,” he says, “which is like, a stick and some dirt and mud, a couple of rocks together on the seashore.
+Jason traced the answer to that question long ago: “It started, where it starts, for most people,” he says, “which is like, a stick and some dirt and mud, a couple of rocks together on the seashore.
 It’s really old, that kind of, like hand-based exploration.
 And I think hand-based exploration is inherently both art and science because there’s some kind of alchemy going on there.

 You’re learning about viscosity, you’re understanding different kinds of minerals.
 There’s a kind of discovery that goes on in that kind of mud-puddle sorcery.
 That, to me, is the beginning of real art and science and storytelling, in a way.
 I’m very drawn to balancing out the art with science.”

 How to be a Colour Wizard